Seirdy/seirdy.one/content/meta/scrapers-i-block.md

 ### Comparing <span translate="no">robots.txt</span>, X-Robots, and the <abbr>TDM</abbr> Reservation Protocol

-Ideally, `X-Robots` would support per-engine rules in a standard format,such as <span translate="no">robots.txt</span>.
+Ideally, `X-Robots` would support per-engine rules in a standard format, such as <span translate="no">robots.txt</span>.
 Unfortunately, it doesn't.
 Unlike <span translate="no">robots.txt</span>, it has per-page rules that persist on archives of a given page, potentially saved in other data sets.

 A successor to `X-Robots` called the [Text and Data Mining (<abbr>TDM</abbr>) Reservation Protocol](https://w3c.github.io/tdm-reservation-protocol/) may close the gap between `X-Robots` and <span translate="no">robots.txt</span>.
 It allows setting policies on data-mining to forbid <abbr>LLM</abbr> training, among other things.